 - producing a quarterly column for the ASA newsletter

 The coming year will bring new projects, additional site visits, and public awareness initiatives to assist in the development of Alberta's archival community.
-I look forward to your calls and emails.
-Thanks to the Board members, Committee chairs, the ASA's contractors, and all the ASA members who have been so helpful this past year.
+I look forward to your calls and emails, and thanks go out to the Board members, Committee chairs, and all the ASA members who have been so helpful and welcoming during this past year.